grinnell-cs/csc151-images/_eboards/eboard06.md

 * Remember the name and location.
 * Drop the card back in the jar.
 * Navigate to the computer.
-* If you arrive first, get a santizing cloth and wipe down the station.
+* If you arrive first, _get a santizing cloth and wipe down the station_.
   Then log in and load the lab, but don't start.
 * When both partners arrive, introduce yourselves.